$B$-mode forecast of CMB-Bh$\overline{a}$rat: Sky modeling

 These intensities are converted into the Stokes $Q$ and $U$ parameters as follows,

 where $\gamma_{d}$ is the dust polarization angle arises due to the Galactic magnetic field configuration \citep{Miville-Desch:2008}, $f_d$ is the dust polarization fraction and $g_d$ is the depolarization factor.
+The polarization angle map ($\gamma_d$) and $g_d$ at scales greater than $20^{\circ}$ are derived from the large-scale model of the Galactic magnetic field \citep{Miville-Desch:2008, ODea:2011}.
+It is then combined with synchrotron polarization angle ($\gamma_s$) and depolarization factor ($g_s$) maps estimated from the 23 GHz WMAP polarization data and 408 MHz \citep{Haslam:1982} templates to add the structures at intermediate scales between $3^{\circ}$ and $20^{\circ}$.
+The small-scale ($< 3^{\circ}$) features of $\gamma_d$ and $g_d$ are added using the method described in \citet{Miville:2007}.
+The combination of different scales to produce high resolution map of $\gamma_d$ is discussed in \citet{PSM:2011}.
 We set $f_{d} = 0.15$, which gets reduced to observed polarization fraction $f_d\,g_d$ = 0.05 on average over the sky.
 The unit conversion factor ($u_{\nu}$) takes into account the conversion from MJy/sr to $\mu K_{\rm CMB}$ units (or thermodynamic temperature units).